code-captain18/project-nexus-polling-app/README.md

 - **Performance Optimization**: Implemented efficient data fetching and caching
 - **User Experience**: Focus on intuitive navigation and responsive design

-## 📄 License

-ISC License - See LICENSE file for details

 ---

 **Built by Prince Vuha**